The Bankrate promise

 What does an HO-1 policy cover?

-An HO-1 insurance policy only covers specifically named perils, and coverage is usually limited to your home’s structure and other structures on your property, like a fence or garage.
+An HO-1 insurance policy only covers specifically named perils, and coverage is usually limited to your home’s structure and other structures on your property, like a gazebo or detached garage.
 At first glance, this may seem like a fairly robust list.
 However, these are only a few of the events that might damage your home.
 The perils usually covered by an HO-1 policy include:

 - Damage from aircraft